Cost of LivingUpdated March 2026

 LowNational avg: $450High

 The Twin Falls metro tells a specific economic story.
 An entrepreneurial, risk-tolerant culture that produces both tech billionaires and overpriced avocado toast.
 On the housing front, this is a housing market where the American Dream of owning a home is still financially realistic.
-For grocery costs, the practical upshot is a price-competitive market where providers work harder for each customer.
+For grocery costs, the practical upshot is a price-competitive market where local businesses work harder for each customer.
 That local reality is more useful than any national statistic.

 What Matters Most